AP Top 25 Takeaways: Heisman Chase, upset Saturday in Big 12 - WHIZ News

 It was a great day for Baylor, sitting at home and now alone in first place with a healthy lead on third-place and looking good to reach the Big 12 title game.

+The first College Football Playoff rankings will be released Nov.
+5, but don’t get too worked up about them.
+Most of the top teams (Alabama, LSU, Ohio State, Oklahoma, Penn State) are off next week and Nov.
+9 is shaping up to be a doozy, when there will be two games matching four of the nine remaining unbeaten teams in FBS.
+One is No. 2 LSU at No. 1 Alabama.
+The other is No. 6 Penn State at No. 17 Minnesota, which improved to 8-0 for the first time since 1941.

 AROUND THE COUNTRY: Since falling behind Penn State 21-0 last week, Michigan has gone on a 66-21 run, including a beat down of Notre Dame.
-Does it count as a big game win for Jim Harbaugh? … Memphis needed a missed chipped shot by Tulsa with time expiring to set up a huge game against No. 16 SMU next week that would be a good spot for ESPN’s “College GameDay.” … There will be two huge games Nov.
-9 matching four of the nine remaining unbeaten teams in FBS.
-One is No. 2 LSU at No. 1 Alabama.
-The other is No. 6 Penn State at No. 17 Minnesota, which improved to 8-0 for the first time since 1941. … After beating No. 9 Auburn, LSU has won seven of its last eight against top-10 opponents under coach Ed Orgeron. … ACC Coastal Division Chaos was in full effect: Miami beat Pitt;North Carolina beat Duke;Louisville beat Virginia.
+Does it count as a big-game win for Jim Harbaugh? … Memphis needed a missed chipped shot by Tulsa with time expiring to set up a huge game against No. 16 SMU next week that would be a good spot for ESPN’s “College GameDay.” …… After beating No. 9 Auburn, LSU has won seven of its last eight against top-10 opponents under coach Ed Orgeron. … ACC Coastal Division Chaos was in full effect: Miami beat Pitt;North Carolina beat Duke;Louisville beat Virginia.
 That leaves Virginia and North Carolina at the top of the division, tied at 3-2.
 Virginia Tech (another team that had a great off week) is in control of the division if it wins out.
 But, really, what are the chances of that happening? … Rutgers, UConn and Kansas all won on Saturday.
 The Jayhawks were the most notable, winning a Big 12 game under Les Miles for the first time with the help of one of the most bizarre mistakes you’ll ever see. … Indiana beat Nebraska for the first time since 1959 (only five games) and became bowl eligible before November for the first time since 1993.
 Most discouraging for the Cornhuskers, this really wasn’t an upset and scrambling to get bowl eligible was not the plan for Nebraska in Year 2 under Scott Frost … Illinois followed up its upset of Wisconsin by beating Purdue to get to 4-4 with Rutgers and Northwestern still left on the schedule.
 Illini coach Lovie Smith could go from the hot seat to a contract extension. … Teams back from the dead: Tennessee (3-5) has won two of three and has a real chance to get bowl eligible after beating South Carolina.
 Chip Kelly’s UCLA (3-5) has won two straight after running out to a huge lead on No. 24 Arizona State, and at 3-2 in the Pac-12 could win the South if it wins out.
 Really!

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/